 Give A Good Account Of Yourself

 You must ensure you give a good account of yourself.
-Wear a suit, or appropriate business attire.
+Wear a suit or appropriate business attire.
 Shake hands, be polite, speak well and always be amicable and professional.
 Even if they turn you down, keep your cool.
-You may have another shot in a few months time and you don’t want to ruin your report with the chief lender, because it will automatically make him biased towards saying no. If they refuse thank them and leave.
+You may have another shot in a few months and you don’t want to ruin your report with the chief lender, because it will automatically make him biased towards saying no. If they refuse thank them and leave.
 You’ve just gained amazing and valuable experience to take into your next meeting.
-Be a likeable person and ensure you present yourself in the best way you possibly can.
-Go in with information at hand.
+Be a likable person and ensure you present yourself in the best way you possibly can.
+Go in with the information at hand.
 Know all of your facts and figures.
 Lend yourself an air of believability and it will go a long way.
-Have the answers to their questions prepared.
-Do all you can to stack the odds in your favour for the highest chance of them agreeing.
+Do all you can to stack the odds in your favor for the highest chance of them agreeing.

 Have An Address

 Lots of people have only lived at an address for a few years or so, meaning their credit rating is hurt.
 You need to have a registered place of living.
 It lends you back up because it means you can be traced back to your address if you stop repayments or if they need to get in touch with you for something urgent.
 The length of time matters too, but don’t get too hung up on it.
 As long as you can be traced to an address it’s fine.
 This automatically increases your credit score.
 Remember to always update your address when you move home.
 It is done through voter registration, so make sure you check this out as it can be a defining factor in your credit score which could dictate whether you secure the loan or not.
 Again, give yourself the best chances you can of succeeding.